We are searching for

 If you have any questions about how seasonality affects your tire pressure or if you need help checking or inflating your tires, stop by your local Tires.

 There are a few tell-tale signs that you have a tire leak.
 If you notice your tires are losing air pressure more quickly than usual, or if you see a puddle of water or other fluid under your parked car, you likely have a leak.
 You can also check your tires for leaks by using soap and water.
 Simply dab some soapy water on the suspected areas of your tire and look for bubbles.
-If you see any, you know you have a hole in your tire.
+If you see any, you know you've found a leak in your tire.

 If I Buy New Tires, Will the Tire Pressure Be the Same as My Old Tires?